TTFH/TDLL/README.md

 Return value
 list (table) – Indexed table with vertices of the water

-p1, p2 = GetJointLocalBodyPos(joint)
+pos, axis = GetJointLocalPosAndAxis(joint, index)
 Arguments
 joint (number) – Joint handle
+index (number) – Index of the body (1 or 2)
 Return value
-p1 (table) – Local position of the joint relative to the first attached body p2 (table) – Local position of the joint relative to the second attached body
+pos (table) – Vector with the position of the joint relative to the index-th body axis (table) – Vector with the axis of the joint relative to the index-th body

 texture, weight, blendTexture, blendTextureWeight = GetShapeTexture(shape)
 Arguments